CDRH/genoa_mukurtu/docs/customizations.md

 Click "Save configuration"

 ## Add Customizable Footer
-Admin UI > Structure > Blocks
+Go to Admin > Structure > Blocks

+**Delete and recreate Custom Site Footer**

+After the Mukurtu 3.0 update, the "Site custom footer" block had to deleted as it wasn't providing an input for HTML.
+After deleting, click "Add box" on Structure > Blocks page and set name and options as below.

 Change "Custom site footer" to display in the Footer region

 Click "configure" to the right
-- Set the desired "Text format" to allow the HTML elements you'd like to use
+- Set the desired "Text format" to Full HTML
-- Enter the content you'd like to display in the footer
+- Enter the content you'd like to display in the footer.
+Can be copied from another instance of the site
 - Click "Advanced Settings" and enter any custom CSS classes you'd like applied
 - Click "Save block"